beaurancourt/blog/markdown/rewriting-isfjall.md

 There's a whole other camp of reasonable folks whose experience would have been *worse* if read-aloud text was thrust upon them.
-Folks who already know exactly what *their* Isfjall Inn ought to be like, what season it is, what'll happen in town, and all about the shops and their keepers.
+Folks who already know exactly what *their* Isfjall Inn ought to be like, what season it is, what will happen in town, and all about the shops and their keepers.

 I know this because I've had this exact conversation with Douglas Cole before.
 We've talked about how tough it is to please both camps of folks.
 How if you